 We all know that to secure the best project management roles, especially if coming new into an organisation, requires some sort of formal project management qualification.
 Even the introductory PM courses such as APM Introductory Certificate show a level of commitment to developing within your chosen career.
 But assuming you have at least a basic level of professional PM qualification – what else?
 What are the project management skills and qualities project managers need to secure that great role and, more importantly, to succeed managing projects?

 Project managers wear many hats, they interact with senior management, team members and end users in all sorts of departments; they produce written communications and reports on a regular basis, they manage the budget and schedule, they manage and try to mitigate risk, manage wide-ranging changes within an organisation.
-The list of tasks really is endless – but these are the day-to-day tasks that every project manager has to do – I want to consider the qualities and skills project managers need to carry out these tasks well and to do that intuitively (eventually) not merely by following a process to the letter.
+The list of tasks really is endless – but these are the day-to-day tasks that every project manager has to do – I want to consider the project management skills that every project managers needs to carry out these tasks well and to do that intuitively (eventually) not merely by following a process to the letter.

-So let’s take a closer look at these skills – they are all obvious but worth reminding ourselves about:
+So let’s take a closer look at these project management skills – they are all obvious but worth reminding ourselves about:

 The project manager is the main point of contact during a project for stakeholders, senior executives, clients and customers.
 Being able to communicate effectively with all these groups means understanding what each group needs, and wants, to know about the project and providing that information in an easy to understand way.
 So it doesn’t mean just churning out a standard report that nobody reads or understands – to produce reports that are meaningful you need to talk to those the report is aimed at and listen to what they are saying.
 Communication skills are both verbal and written and both are necessary in a project manager.